Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism

-\begin{assumption} If $\runalt\in\vt[\set]$ then $\card(\vt[\set][\runalt])<\card(\vt[\set])$. \end{assumption}
+\begin{assumption} If $\runalt\in\vt[\set]$, then $\card(\vt[\set][\runalt])<\card(\vt[\set])$. \end{assumption}

 In words, the assumption requires that if $\vt[\gvec][\runalt]$ is used to compute $\vt[\state]$, then $\vt[\state][\runalt]$ is computed with fewer gradients than $\vt[\state]$.
-This is particularly implied by the upcoming \cref{asm:in-order} which is itself already a fairly weak assumption (see the accompanying discussion).
-Furthermore, if the agents relay the information $\card(\vt[\set])$ as well, \cref{asm:card-in-order} can be ensured by delaying the actual usage of a received feedback when necessary.\footnote{ In this case, $\vt[\set]$ refers to the timestamps of the gradients that are used for the computation of $\vt[\state]$ but this does not necessarily contains all the gradients that $\activeworker{\run}$ has received by time $\run$.} Then, when the actual delays are bounded by $\delaybound$, the gradients $\{\vt[\gvec][\start],\ldots,\vt[\gvec][\run-\delaybound-1]\}$ can always be used for computing $\vt[\state]$.
+This is a fairly mild requirement which is in turn implied by the upcoming \cref{asm:in-order} (see the accompanying discussion).
+In particular, if the agents also relay the information $\card(\vt[\set])$ as well, \cref{asm:card-in-order} can be ensured by delaying the actual usage of a received feedback when necessary. \footnote{In this case, $\vt[\set]$ refers to the timestamps of the gradients that are used for the computation of $\vt[\state]$; however, this does not necessarily contain all the gradients that the active agent $\activeworker{\run}$ has received by time $\run$.} Then, when the actual delays are bounded by $\delaybound$, the gradients $\{\vt[\gvec][\start],\ldots,\vt[\gvec][\run-\delaybound-1]\}$ can always be used for computing $\vt[\state]$.
 Therefore, introducing this extra delay will not increase the maximum delay and has no effect on the regret bound of the following proposition.

-\begin{restatable}{proposition}{DecenDecrRegret} Assume that the maximum delay is bounded by $\delaybound$, the norm of the gradients are bounded by $\gbound$, and let \cref{asm:card-in-order} hold.
-Let \acl{DDA} \eqref{eq:delayed-dual-avg} be run with learning rates
+\begin{restatable}{proposition}{DecenDecrRegret} Suppose that \cref{asm:card-in-order} holds, the maximum delay is bounded by $\delaybound$, and the norm of the observed gradients is bounded by $\gbound$.
+Assume further that \acl{DDA} \eqref{eq:delayed-dual-avg} is run with the learning rate

 Then, for any $\comp$ such that $\hreg(\comp)\le\radius^2$, the generated points $\seq{\state}{\start}{\nRuns}$ enjoy the regret bound